CrackedPolishedBlackstoneBricksMC/minivan/README.md

 ## Nuts and bolts

 Using `version` is optional.
-For a lower-level imperative experience, try the `minivan.getMinecraft` function instead:
+For a lower-level imperative experience, try the `minivan.getMinecraft` function (available in `0.2`) instead:

 ```gradle
 //this object is a `agency.highlysuspect.minivan.prov.MinecraftProvider.Result`: